-THE GREAT OUTDOORS is life’s support system for all beings.
-There’s nothing that rivals the first breath of fresh air while out on a hike or passing by the shoreline.
-Despite modern life’s many perks, we are increasingly inhabiting closed off ecosystems in the form of of poorly ventilated homes and workplaces.
+THERE’S NOTHING THAT RIVALS the first breath of fresh air while out on a hike or digging your feet in the sand.
+You can’t knock the great outdoors, but the average person spends most of his/her time indoors in poorly ventilated homes and workplaces.
 Indoor air pollution is often a result of volatile organic compounds (VOCs) emitted from building materials, indoor furnishings, hi-tech equipment and cleaning products.

 In the 1980s NASA collaborated with the Associated Landscape Contractors of America (ALCA) to research plants that help to neutralize the three most common VOCs: benzene, trichloroethylene (TCE) and formaldehyde.
 In the case of formaldehyde, it is often emitted from particle board, plywood, carpet, curtains, paper product, tobacco smoke, and certain adhesives.
 TCE is used in printing inks, paints, lacquers, varnishes and adhesives.
 Inhaling such substances over time can result in chemical sensitivity, asthma, dermatitis, upper respiratory irritation, allergies and headache.